seL4/microkit/example/setvar/README.md

 This is a basic example that demonstrate how to use some `setvar` functionalities that the Microkit provides.

 Only QEMU virt (AArch64) is supported in this example.
-Though verything will work the same way on other platforms.
-But on x86, `setvar region_paddr` won't be supported.
+Although everything will work the same way on other platforms, but on x86-64 `<setvar region_paddr` won't be supported.

 ## Building